Document Type : Original Article

 Abstract

-Introduction: This study aims to explore the psychosocial factors related to the severity of pain in patients with non-cardiac chest pain (NCCP), providing insights to support more comprehensive and targeted management strategies.
+BACKGROUND: This study aims to explore the psychosocial factors related to the severity of pain in patients with non-cardiac chest pain (NCCP), providing insights to support more comprehensive and targeted management strategies.

-Results: 156 males and 204 females with a mean age of 55.76±12.83 were divided into low pain (N=182) and high pain (N=178) groups.
-Higher education and being female were significantly associated with higher pain severity.
+RESULTS: A total of 156 males and 204 females, with a mean age of 55.76 ± 12.83 years, were divided into low-pain (N = 182) and high-pain (N = 178) groups.
+Higher education and being female were significantly associated with greater pain severity.
 Depression, type D personality, somatization, and cardiac anxiety were significantly correlated with pain severity.
 Multiple logistic regression analysis indicated that self-rated health (OR,: 2.14; 95% CI. :1.18-3.90), depression (OR-11.15; 95% CI-:1.09-1.22), type D personality (OR-: 1.90; 95% CI-: 1.06- 3.41), somatization (OR-: 1.03; 95% CI-: 1.01-1.06), and fear of bodily sensation (OR-: 1.90; 95% CI-: 1.06-3.41), were all associated with pain severity.

 Keywords